Do you have something in your life you'd really like to work to improve?

 Now might just be time to start to focus on the things that are most important to you.

-I am married and the mother of a 5 year old boy who is about to enter kindergarten.
+I am married and the mother of a 7 year old boy in first grade.

 I feel like I am also a million other things.
 You may feel like that too.
-For me, I work at a university and am a Clinical Professor, Medical Director, Course Director, Community Director, advisor, mentor, educator, clinician, and researcher.
-Then of course there are also the local and national committee responsibilities.
-I’ve been incredibly humbled and honored as the recipient of multiple awards over my last 13 years as a faculty member including Humanism in Medicine, Excellence in Teaching, Outstanding Community Leader, etc.
+For me, I work at a university and am a Clinical Professor of Family Medicine and Public Health at UC San Diego School of Medicine, Medical Director, Course Director, Community Director, advisor, mentor, educator, clinician, and researcher.
+I've been incredibly humbled and honored as the recipient of multiple awards over my last 15 years as a faculty member including Humanism in Medicine, Excellence in Teaching, Outstanding Community Leader, etc.

 We are many things to many people.
 We are women physicians.